MetalPetal/MetalPetal/README.md

 It automatically caches functions, kernel states, sampler states, etc.

-It utilizes Metal features like programmable blending, memoryless render targets, resource heaps, metal performance shaders, to make the render fast and effeicent.
+It utilizes Metal features like programmable blending, memoryless render targets, resource heaps and metal performance shaders to make the render fast and efficient.
 On macOS, MetalPetal can also take advantage of the TBDR architecture of Apple silicon.

-Before rendering, MetalPetal can look into your image render graph and figure out the minimal number of intermedinate textures needed to do the rendering, saving memory, energy and time.
+Before rendering, MetalPetal can look into your image render graph and figure out the minimal number of intermediate textures needed to do the rendering, saving memory, energy and time.

 It can also re-organize the image render graph if multiple “recipes” can be concatenated to eliminate redundant render passes. (`MTIContext.isRenderGraphOptimizationEnabled`)